johnno1962/Compilertron/README.md

 classes over a patch but you can iterate of the implementation of a function body without having to do a full rebuild.
-To launch the compiler in Xcode without having to wait for the rebuild, hold the control button as you launch the app.
+To launch the compiler in Xcode without having to wait for the rebuild, hold the control button as you launch swift-frontend to debug.

 Compilertron uses `interpossing`, a feature related to dynamic linking that allows you to modify the destination of all calls